 - Depending on the extent of the damage, you may have to remove carpet, walls, baseboards, tiles, and more.

 - Make sure to contain discarded materials in plastic bags to avoid spreading spores and vacuum up all debris.
-In general, we recommend using a shop vac over household vacuums, since you don’t want to spread spores throughout your home.
+In general, we recommend using a HEPA vacuum over household vacuums, since you don’t want to spread spores throughout your home.
 Be sure to wash the tank and hoses and change the filter after the job’s complete.

 Treating Remaining Surfaces